 However, thyroid hormone (T3) increases the production of these youth hormones.

-So, by supplementing thyroid hormone later in life, we can help to restore and maintain adequate levels of youth hormones to help reverse and prevent the aging process.
+So, by supplementing thyroid hormone later in life, we can help to restore and maintain adequate levels of youth hormones to help reverse and prevent an accelerated aging process.

 Now, let’s take a closer look at these Thyroid-Protective Youth Hormones and how they prevent accelerated aging.